lxxxl123/mjt-maven/note/FW.md

 - pirate: /pai’re/the man rob at sea

+## plausible
+- plausible/plo'ze'bel/
+- (adj.) sth sound true

 ## play

 - play
 - plague /plei’g/
     - a serious diseace
+- plagiarize/plei'dʒe'raiz/:
+  - (v) to use someone else's work or idea without permission, and pretend that it is your own
+- plagiarism: (n.) copy someone else's work without permission

 ## plot